Codebrahma/cbweb/posts/my-experience-at-the-bangalore-garden-city-ruby-conf-2014/my-experience-at-the-bangalore-garden-city-ruby-conf-2014.md

 * * *

-If you are looking for any [ruby on rails development company][5] then do contact us for quality work.
+If you are looking for any then do contact us for quality work.

 [1]: /
 [2]: http://twitter.com/chadfowler
 [3]: http://www.slideshare.net/gautamrege/gcrc-2014-the-dark-side-of-ruby-29681735
 [4]: http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil
-[5]: /ruby-on-rails-developers-consulting-bangalore/